 "Sometimes, that will cut off the tachycardia," states Dr. Miura.

 Baby your hypothalamus.
 What proceeds on in your head—your midbrain specifically—rules your heart, says Dr. Frackelton.
-That's why it's absolutely vital for you to give your hypothalamus the support it needs—through correct diet, exercise, a affirmative attitude—to sustain steadiness and command over your autonomic tense scheme.
+That's why it's absolutely vital for you to give your hypothalamus the support it needs—through correct diet, exercise, a affirmative attitude—to sustain steadiness and command over your autonomic tense scheme and avoid rapid heartbeat anxiety.

 The autonomic tense system has two subsystems: the sympathetic, which fundamentally races up everything in the body but digestion, and the parasympathetic scheme.